Itō Jakuchū: Biography

 In 1756, when he was forty years old, he gave up managing the grocery store, retired, and moved to Shōkoku-ji to devote himself to painting.
 In 1758, when he was forty-two years old, he began to paint Doshoku Sai-e (動植綵絵), a series of paintings depicting various animals and plants, as a memorial to his parents and youngest brother, who had died prematurely, and as a wish for his own future.
 At the age of fifty-one, he completed 30 (Doshoku Sai-e) and three Shaka Triad (釈迦三尊図, Shaka Sanzon-zu) and donated them to Shōkoku-ji.
 These works were very popular at the time and spread Jakuchu's fame.
 The (Doshoku Sai-e) is now designated as a National Treasure and is considered one of the greatest masterpieces not only by Jakuchū but also in the history of Japanese painting.

 Well-known and well-reputed in the Kyoto art community, Jakuchū received many commissions for screen paintings, and was at one time featured above a number of other notable artists in the Record of Heian Notables (平安人物志, Heian jinbutsu-shi).
 In addition to personal commissions, Jakuchū was also commissioned to paint panels or screens for many Buddhist temples and Shinto shrines across Japan.
 One example is the 50 murals of Kinkaku-ji Temple that he painted at the request of Daiten Kenjō when he was forty-four years old.
 Most painters would have chosen pine trees, bamboo, plum trees, or Mount Fuji as their subjects, but Jakuchū broke with conventional wisdom and painted grape and banana trees.
-These 50 murals have been designated as Important Cultural Properties and are housed in the Jotenkaku Museum (ja) in Shokoku-ji.
+These 50 murals have been designated as Important Cultural Properties and are housed in the Jotenkaku Museum in Shokoku-ji.

 In his fifties and sixties he produced prints and ink paintings, but during this period he was appointed to the important position of (町年寄り, machi doshiyori) at the Nishiki Market, so the number of his works decreased compared to the previous years.
 At that time, the Nishiki Market was on the verge of extinction, and he worked desperately to keep it alive, and his activities at that time were recorded in books.